-The primary treatment for teratomas is maximal surgical resection.
+The primary treatment for teratomas is gross-total resection.
 Adjuvant treatment in the form of focal radiation therapy and/or adjuvant chemotherapy for subtotally resected tumors is controversial, with small institutional series suggesting potential utility for the use of stereotactic radiosurgery.[1,2][Level of evidence: 3iA]

 The prognosis for children with central nervous system (CNS) nongerminomatous germ cell tumors (NGGCTs) remains inferior to that for children with germinomas, but the difference is diminishing with the addition of multimodality therapy.
-With the current treatment regimens, the 10-year overall survival (OS) for NGGCTs ranges between 70% and 80%.[1,2] NGGCTs are radiosensitive, but survival after standard craniospinal irradiation alone has been poor, ranging from 20% to 45% at 5 years.
-In patients with NGGCTs who suffer tumor relapse, most relapses occur within 18 months.
+NGGCTs are radiosensitive, but patient survival rates after standard craniospinal irradiation alone has been poor, ranging from 20% to 45% at 5 years.
+With the current treatment regimens, the 3-year to 5-year overall survival (OS) rates for patients with NGGCTs range from 75% to 90%.[2,3,4] In patients with NGGCTs who suffer tumor relapses, most occur within 3 years of diagnosis.

 Treatment Options for Newly Diagnosed Childhood CNS NGGCTs